zang-langyan/autolik/README.md

 ## Author

 Autolik is written by Langyan Zang.
 The package is currently in the very beginning stage, any kind of contribution is welcome.
-Autolik is currently developed by Lanyan solely, the understanding of the slow development would be appreciated.
+Autolik is currently developed by Langyan solely, the understanding of the slow development would be appreciated.
 For advices, please do not hesitate to write an email [<langyan.zang@uzh.ch>](langyan.zang@uzh.ch) and instruct me ^.^.